 PERIOD OF TRADING ADVANCE PAYMENT apply in relation thereto. (ii) Operator who commenced trading on his own account during the Levy Period.
 An amount determined by the Board by reference to the estimated level of leviable bets which will give rise to a liability to the Levy (in relation to the period from the date of commencement of trading to the end of the Levy period) as agreed between the Board and the Operator.
 Where such estimated level of leviable bets cannot be agreed between the Board and the Operator, then the total sum specified shall be an amount determined by the Government-appointed members of the Board who may, in connection with making their determination, consider such information and undertake such consultation with such other persons as the Government-appointed members of the Board may think fit.
-Where the Operator subsequently provides the Board with such information as it may require in relation to the level of leviable bets which will give rise to a liability to the Levy in respect of the Levy Period, then all the provisions of paragraph 13 shall apply in relation thereto.
+Where the Operator subsequently provides the Board with such information as it may require in relation to the level of leviable bets which will give rise to a liability to the Levy in respect of the Levy Period, then all the may, in connection with making their determ consider such information and undertake consultation with such other persons.
+Government-appointed members of the Board mit.
+Where the Operator subsequently provides the with such information as it may require in relation level of leviable bets which will give rise to a liable.